incoresemi/river_core/docs/source/chromite.rst

 There are multiple plugin variants available.
 Based on the simulator of choice, each plugin will first compile the verilog and generate an executable.
 The compilation can account for the fact of whether coverage is enabled or not.
 This is done as part of the `init` stage.
-The `init` stage will also build all the collaterals like boot.hex files that will be required for simulation.
+The `init` stage will also build all the collateral like boot.hex files that will be required for simulation.

 The `build` stage will parse through the test-list provided and create a makefile.
 For each test a target in the makefile is created.
 The the targets are defined such that they can all be run in